-John L. Crow is a PhD graduate student in the Department of Religion at Florida State University.
-His academic training is as an historian in the two fields of American Religious History and Western Esotericism.
-His interests, however, are wide ranging, dealing with notions of the body within a religious context, the intersection of science and religion, and the development of eastern religions within the western world, particularly Buddhism in the West.
+John L. Crow is an Instructional Development Faculty at Florida State University’s Office of Distance Learning and a PhD graduate student in the Department of Religion at Florida State University.
+His is both a technologist and historian.
+Having an extensive background in Information Technology, he is also academically trained in the two fields of American Religious History and Western Esotericism.
+His interests, however, are wide ranging, dealing with technology related to engaged learning on-line and in-person classes, digital humanities, notions of the body within a religious context, the intersection of science and religion, and the development of eastern religions within the western world, particularly Buddhism in the West.

-Prior to Florida State, he earned his Master’s degree in Religious Studies, with a focus on Western Esotericism at the University of Amsterdam.
+Prior to Florida State University, he earned his Master’s degree in Religious Studies, with a focus on Western Esotericism at the University of Amsterdam.
 His undergraduate degree was in English at Kennesaw State University, Kennesaw, Georgia.
 He is currently ABD and writing his dissertation entitled, “Occult Bodies: The Corporal Construction of the Theosophical Society, 1895-1935.”